grace-notes/website/contents/topics/claudius.md

 excepting one freedman, and a centurion of the first rank, at the solemnization of whose nuptials both he and Agrippina attended.

-XXVII.
+## XXVII ##

 He had children by three of his wives: by Urgulanilla, Drusus and Claudia; by Paetina, Antonia; and by Messalina, Octavia, and also a son, whom at first he called Germanicus, but afterwards Britannicus.
 He lost Drusus at Pompeii, when he was very young; he being choked with a pear,